-Ristras are strings or arrangements of chilli pepper pods that are hung to air dry.
+Chilli ristras are strings or arrangements of chilli pepper pods that are hung to air dry.
 They are thought to have originated in South America as a simple/practical way to dry out surplus chillies for consumption at a later date.
-More recently ristras have increasingly been used for decoration in kitchens around the world and in some countries they are even thought to bring good luck to the household.
+Recently ristras have increasingly been used for decoration in kitchens around the world and in some countries they are even thought to bring good luck to the household.

 There are a million and one ways to make a ristra however before you start you first have to make sure you have the right type of chili peppers.
 Ideally you want a variety with fairly long thin fruit such as the Cayenne.
 More fleshy varieties such as Jalapenos can be ristra’d however there will be a greater chance of the fruit rotting rather than drying out.
 If you do select a more fleshy variety be sure they are hung in an area with lots of sun and ventilation to maximize their drying time.

 Though probably not the most traditional ristra making technique, this is probably the quickest and easiest.
-Here is what you need:
+Here are the tools you will need:

 - a good crop of fresh chillies